 9. Can all my students participate in the same workshop?

 - It depends how many students you have and which workshop you want to do.
 Hearth Cooking and Cookstove Cooking can only be done once per session (maximum of 30 students each day).
 Architecture can be done twice per session (maximum of 60 students each day).
-Becoming Americans, Archaeology and Maritime Life & Trade can each be done 3 times per session (maximum of 90 students each day).
+Becoming Americans, Archaeology, Work It Out, Colonial Sampler, Toys and Games and Maritime Life & Trade can each be done 3 times per session (maximum of 90 students each day).
 Most groups choose a few different workshops that are run once in each session, but if you have more than the max. number for each day, there is the option of splitting up the group and coming on multiple days.

 10. Will there be craftspeople and roleplayers on the day of my visit?

 - We try to have a least one craftsperson and 3 roleplayers on site each day of our regular season.
 However, illness or emergency can sometimes prevent these people from coming on a given day, which is why we cannot guarantee who will be here on the day of your visit.
 There are no craftspeople or roleplayers on site for off-season programming unless it is part of the program.